WorklnProgress/ChatServer/README.md

 # ChatServer
-The chat server has been created using vertx, mysql for persistence layer, maven as build tool, angular and bootstrap for a basic web gui.
+The chat server has been created using vertx, mysql for persistence layer, maven as build tool, jquery and bootstrap for a basic web gui.
 The distribution is using a fat jar.
 The server is hosted on localhost
 The http port is configurable.